FAQs for class representatives

 - Introduce yourself at the start of the year in one of the lectures.
 Make sure everyone knows your name, what your role is and how to contact you.

-- There will be a new system in 2012-13 for communicating with the students you represent, called Student Voice.
+- There is a system for communicating with the students you represent, called Student Voice.
 University staff will ensure that your details appear on here once you have been elected/selected as a rep. You can upload a photo of yourself to personalise it a little more and ensure your classmates know who you are.
-(You will find out more about the new system at the training).
+(You will find out more about Student Voice at the training).

-- Keep in contact with your College/School Convenor, who can give advice and support and may even have had a similar issue to deal with.
+- Keep in contact with your College Convenor/School Rep, who can give advice and support and may even have had a similar issue to deal with.

 How do I deal with a problem a student has brought to me?